Download the Marketing with Purpose playbook to get actionable tactics to start your inclusive advertising journey today

 It’s been said that the happiest people aren’t those who have more, but those who give more.
 For Dept, doing philanthropic work not only helps the communities they live and work in, but it also improves morale and builds a positive work culture.
 “It's a unique way of bonding,” Robert says.
 “We get to do new and fun things together and experience the incredible feeling of knowing we made a difference for a good cause.”
 The Dept team has seen first-hand that even small actions can make a big difference for people in need, and they feel strongly that it’s important for companies to do their part to make the world a better place.
 “Working for a successful company puts us in a very privileged position,” he says.
 “We have a responsibility to give back.
 Our hope is that others will be inspired to give back more.”

 Every once in a while, powerful moments happen in places you never imagined you’d find yourself.
 Dept was selected as one of the winners of the Microsoft Advertising Powerful Moments contest for the work being done for their clients and for their communities.
 “It's incredible that Microsoft offered the trip to Abu Dhabi as part of their Powerful Moments Contest,” Robert says.
 “It was an amazing life experience and I met some really amazing people.”
 For Robert, the whole trip was impressive, but the Special Olympics welcoming ceremony was unexpected and deeply impactful.
 “It was spectacular,” he says.
 “It was quite touching seeing the athletes enter the stadium.
 The happiness and pride that lit up their faces as thousands of people from around the world cheered them on, was so moving.
 It was a truly powerful moment to witness.
 That had a much bigger impact on me than I expected and was one of the coolest things about the experience.
-It was an honor to be there to support the Special Olympics athletes.”
+It was an honour to be there to support the Special Olympics athletes.”

 We have a responsibility to give back.
 Our hope is that others will be inspired to give back more.